-It can create a beautiful blurry background whilst the object in the foreground remains pin sharp (this is often referred to as bokeh).
+It can create a beautiful blurry background while the object in the foreground remains pin-sharp.
+This effect is often referred to as bokeh.
 Even your phone can create beautiful, buttery bokeh.
 Just get something up close to the lens, from roughly 30cm away, to as close as the object will stay in focus!

 3. Rule of thirds

 Another subtle yet intriguing feature that can be used in great photos.
 This is a photography ‘rule’ or practice that is often done unconsciously.
 When you’re lining up a scene for a photo, you may do this subconsciously as your mind prefers the way the scene looks when you line up the scene a certain way…

 Imagine a grid placed over your photo, divided into 9 sections.
 3 equal thirds vertically and 3 equal thirds horizontally.
 Whether you position the sky to take up the top two-thirds of the image (to highlight a beautiful sunrise), or you position a subject off to the right-hand side of an image where it sits in-between the middle and right thirds.